Quinshad Davis: College career

 As a freshman, Davis played a considerable amount under first-year head coach Larry Fedora's uptempo, offensively focused offense, and immediately saw considerable success with the Tar Heels.
 A primary receiving target for quarterback Bryn Renner, Davis appeared in all twelve of UNC's games, starting the final ten games, and catching 61 passes for 776 yards over the course of the season, including five touchdowns.
 Davis set school freshman records for receptions and yards, and his 61 catches were the second-highest freshman total in ACC history and his 776 yards were fourth-most all-time.

 As a sophomore, Davis earned All-ACC honorable mention honors after completing the regular season with 48 catches for 730 yards and a team-high ten touchdowns.
 His 109 career receptions over the course of his first two seasons are the second-most for a Tar Heel, behind only the 113 receptions set by Hakeem Nicks.
 Davis also completed a 32-yard touchdown pass to T.J.
 Thorpe against the East Carolina Pirates, which marked his first career pass completion.

 Davis' junior season saw the Tar Heels add several potent offensive weapons at wide receiver and running back, but the team took a step backward in terms of overall record owing to the team's severe defensive struggles.
 He finished the season with 41 catches for 470 yards and six scores, tying Hakeem Nicks for most career touchdowns by a Tar Heel receiver.
 In Carolina's bowl game against Rutgers, Davis broke his right tibia while attempting to catch a pass in the end zone for a touchdown and had to be assisted off of the field.

 The Tar Heels saw their most success during Davis' senior year, during which he was a significant weapon in the potent Carolina offense.
 Davis started all 14 games of the 2015 season, during which he became the Tar Heels' career leader in receptions and receiving touchdowns, and finished with a team-high 55 receptions for 638 yards and four touchdowns.
 In perhaps what was the highlight of the season, Davis caught the winning touchdown in Lane Stadium in Virginia Tech coach Frank Beamer's final home game.
 The Tar Heels won the ACC Coastal Division before falling, controversially, to the Clemson Tigers in the ACC Championship game by a single touchdown.
 Davis graduated as UNC's career leader in receptions (a record that has since been surpassed by Ryan Switzer) and career touchdown receptions.

 Professional career

 Detroit Lions

-After going undrafted in the 2016 NFL Draft, Davis signed with the Detroit Lions.
+After going undrafted in the 2016 NFL draft, Davis signed with the Detroit Lions.
 On September 3, 2016, he was waived by the Lions.

 Winnipeg Blue Bombers

-On April 12, 2017 Davis and the Winnipeg Blue Bombers (CFL) agreed to a contract.
+On April 12, 2017, Davis and the Winnipeg Blue Bombers (CFL) agreed to a contract.
 He was released on June 12.

+Coaching career

+In 2018, Davis joined North Carolina as a graduate assistant.

+In 2020, Davis joined South Florida an offensive quality control coach.

+In 2022, Davis joined Georgia State as the wide receivers coach.